anastaviki/Data-Quality-Engineering-Mentoring-Program-Intermediate-Level-9/RobotFramework_HW/Readme.md

 1. Python 3
 2. Robot framework.
 You can use _pip install robotframework_ to install it
 ## How to use the project
-1. Go to directory tests
+1. Go to directory RF_Tests/tests
 2. Run test cases you can use _robot tests.robot_ command